 - LU 25d The target objectives identified in FW-12a shall be realized through the following methodology for allocating employment targets: - a.
 Determine the number of jobs that must be accommodated in each of the four subareas of King County (Sea Shore, South, East, and the Rural Cities) in accordance with the most recent PSRC job estimates and forecasts for during the 20-year planning period based on the most recent forecast of employment growth produced by the Puget Sound Regional Council for the four-county central Puget Sound region, and guided by the Regional Growth Strategy contained in Vision 2040.
 To account for uncertainty in the employment forecasts, establish a range of new jobs that must be accommodated in each subarea.
 Unless exceptional circumstances dictate, the range should be 5% on either side of the PSRC forecast. - b.
 Assign proportions of the countywide employment growth to each of six Regional Geographies as defined by Vision 2040 to include Metropolitan Cities, Core Cities, Larger Cities, Small Cities, Unincorporated Urban Growth Areas, and Rural and Natural Resource Lands; - c.
-Job growth allocated to each Regional Geography will be guided by Vision 2040 and also take into account additional factors; - d.
-Allocate a job target to individual jurisdictions, within each Regional Geography, based on FW-12a and considering the following factors:
+Allocate employment growth to each Regional Geography as guided by Vision 2040 and also taking into account additional factors; - d.
+Assume that a small amount of employment growth, less than 1% of the countywide total, will occur in the Rural area; - e.
+Allocate an employment target to individual jurisdictions, within each Urban Regional Geography, based on FW-12a and considering the following factors: - b.

-- b.
 For each subarea, determine the point within the range upon which jurisdictions within the subarea will base their targets and allocate employment growth targets to individual jurisdictions based on consideration of the following: - 1. the PSRC small area forecasts; - 2. the presence of urban centers, manufacturing/industrial centers, and activity areas within each jurisdiction; - 3. the availability of zoned commercial and industrial development capacity in each jurisdiction and; - 4. the access to transit, as well as to existing highways and arterials. - c.
 Jurisdictions shall plan for employment targets as adopted in Table LU-1.